 The photographs I took of strangers allowed me to observe myself through images and conversations.
-As 'observer' of myself, I saw myself desperate, lost, looking for love, courage, acceptance.
+As the 'observer' of myself, I saw myself desperate, lost, looking for love, courage, acceptance.

-I was afraid of fear.
+I was once afraid of fear.
 I don't want this to happen anymore - I said to myself.